 ERP/COTS projects often starts with a lot of enthusiasm, planning and stage drama.
 Sponsors and Project managers explains the importance of the project.
 How this project is a game changer?
 How this project is different from other projects?
 You know what I mean....
 However, projects often close with meek email, thanking everyone.
-One should not … Continue reading Project Closure Checklist – Close Projects With Elegance!
+One should not … Continue reading How To Close ERP Project?

 Google search returns over 95k results for "poor requirements".
 Software projects are constantly failing due to poor requirements.
 Here are few stats: (source: http://custom-business-software.com/cost-poor-requirements/) Often Analysis is unstructured.
 The outcomes of analysis are vague.
 Few deliverables do not cover wider scope.
 And others do not cover required depth.
 Project teams does not often share the outcome of analysis … Continue reading Three Stages of Analysis